usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > This technical report explains the relation between the code transformation and code analysis domains from a perspective of tool builders.
    > From here several main motivations for the design of Rascal were derived.

+* Philippe Charles, Robert M. Fuhrer, Stanley M. Sutton Jr., Evelyn Duesterwald, and Jurgen Vinju.
+Accelerating the Creation of Customized, Language-specific IDEs in Eclipse.
+(2009)  Proceedings of the 24th Annual ACM SIGPLAN Conference on Object-Oriented Programming, Systems, Languages, and Applications, OOPSLA 2009, October 25-29, 2009, Orlando, Florida, USA., pages 191-206, 2009
+   > This paper by IBM research introduces **Eclipse IMP** (IDE meta-tooling Platform) which had been designed to offer a programmeable interface to Eclipse in terms of language properties rather than
+   > UI interactions.
+It resembles the ASF+SDF Meta-Environments communication protocol quite a bit.
+With some minor generalizations we were able to port the entire ASF+SDF Meta-Environment
+   > to Eclipse IMP within a few weeks.
+Later the Rascal Eclipse environment was also built directly on top of IMP.
+Others also had benefit from IMP, like the Eclipse-based environment for the X10 language, the Spoofax lanuage workbench and the Hege language.

 ### 1990's

 ### 1980's